MAGE: Machine-generated Text Detection in the Wild: Related Work

-Current deepfake text detection is not yet a slam dunk.
-The successful attacks of paraphrasers disclose the vulnerabilities of existing detectors~\citep{sadasivan2023can,krishna2023paraphrasing}, opening up a question on the robustness of current detection methods.
-Most of the detectors focus on specific domains, such as news~\citep{zellers2019defending,zhong2020neural} and reviews~\cite{chakraborty2023possibilities}, or specific models~\citep{jmpu_detect, rodriguez2022cross, detect-gpt}.
-It is still unknown whether the detection capability can be transferred to out-of-distribution, i.e., texts from unseen domains or models, which is the most practical testbed.
-To investigate this status quo, we consider a wild setting, where detected texts of various domains generated by various LLMs are mixed.
+Current AI text detection has not achieved significant success, as evidenced by the successful exploits of paraphrasers that expose weaknesses in existing detectors~\citep{sadasivan2023can,krishna2023paraphrasing}, raising concerns about the robustness of current detection methods.
+On the other hand, most of the detectors focus on specific domains, such as news~\citep{zellers2019defending,zhong2020neural} and reviews~\cite{chakraborty2023possibilities}, or specific models~\citep{jmpu_detect, rodriguez2022cross, detect-gpt}.
+The transferability of detection capabilities to out-of-distribution scenarios, involving texts from unseen domains or models, remains uncertain and represents a crucial practical challenge.
+To address this issue, we examine a scenario where texts from various domains generated by different language models are combined and extended to out-of-distribution settings with consideration for paraphrasing attacks.